-You can only get to Morella by road, but this is easy as it is very well paved with plenty of signs guiding you along it.
-Perhaps the best option is to rent a car, but if traveling along it is easy to get here to by public bus from the province’s capital beach city Castellon.
+You can only get to Morella by road, but this is easy as it is very well paved with plenty of signs guiding you to it.
+Perhaps the best option is to rent a car, but if traveling alone it is easy to get here to by public bus from the province’s capital city Castellon, about an hour away.

 Spending a Day in Morella

 As you reach the city you’ll easily spot the castle from the road, perched atop the hill on which the city is built.
-Because of this getting around is very easy, as you know that ultimately you’ll be reaching the Castle which for many is the highlight of the visit- but not for me.
+Because of this getting around is very easy, as you know that ultimately you’ll be reaching the Castle which for many is the highlight of the visit.

 Inevitably you’ll meander your way back down the city, perhaps enjoying a coffee at on of the many cafes at Calle Mayor you already walked along the way up.

 Morella is small enough to visit in a single day, but if you have the time it's worth spending a night just to experience the different vibe and see the town once the sun is down, specially if you're traveling solo or with your partner.